CaliKane/ScriptObservatory/README.md

 Contributing
 ------------

-If you have ideas/comments/suggestions, go ahead and submit them as Issues or Pull Requests.
+If you have ideas/comments/suggestions, please submit them as Issues or Pull Requests.
+Thanks!